- For Staff

 Gikinoo’amaadiwin – We Gain Knowledge

-Lakehead University’s Department of Aboriginal Education is a unique Department that offers people of Aboriginal descent as well as people who would like to teach Aboriginal learners with the opportunity to become a teacher or increase his or her knowledge of a Native language.
+Lakehead University’s Department of Aboriginal Education is a unique Department that offers people of Aboriginal descent as well as people who would like to teach Aboriginal learners with the opportunity to become a teacher or increase his or her knowledge of an Algonquian language.

 As part of the Faculty of Education, we offer undergraduate programs that focus on Aboriginal traditions, languages, and teachings.
 Our programs provide you with the knowledge, qualifications, and cultural understanding to make a difference in your student’s lives.